snehlvarma/PortfolioProjects/README.md

-# Data Analyst Portfolio Project Repository

-This Repository will hold all of the code and queries from the Portfolio Projects we create.
+This Repository will hold all of the code and queries from the Portfolio Projects I have created.

-Please feel free to take these and run with them.
-Make them your own and find you own insights

-I really do hope this is helpful and helps you land that dream job! :D